The Top Canadian Covered Call ETFs for Boosted Income

 These Canadian ETFs often hold the same holdings as their non-covered call counterparts.
 The difference is that the covered call variants attempt to boost their distributions by collecting premiums by selling call options.

-If you don’t know what a covered call options strategy is, we have in-depth commentary on the plan at the bottom of this article.
+If you don’t know what a covered call options strategy is, I have an in-depth guide at the bottom of this article.

 The best covered call ETFs in Canada to buy right now